Introduction to MySQL Replication

 5. Store log position of master replication for further reference

-Now, we will need to note down the location of the logs where they will be stored.
-This will be used further while setting up the slave node.
+Now, we need to note the location of the logs where they will be stored.
+This information will be utilized later when setting up the slave node.

 Code: